 Cardston to Waterton Lakes is 50 km / 31 mi via Highway #5.
 Take time to tour Waterton Lakes National Park.
 The smallest of the Canadian Rocky Mountain National Parks is described as the Jewel in the Crown of the Continent.
 Home to plants and wildlife unique in Western Canada, it is a paradise for nature lovers and outdoor enthusiasts. • Attractions include the Waterton Shoreline Cruise, Red Rock Canyon and Cameron Lake hiking trail.

-Highway #6 and #3 lead back to the BC / Alberta border (113 km / 70 mi).
-There are several small former coal mining communities with a fascinating history to explore along this route. • At Pincher Creek is the Kootenai Brown Pioneer Village, a turn-of-the
+There are several small former coal mining communities with a fascinating history to explore along this route. · At Pincher Creek is the Kootenai Brown Pioneer Village, a turn-of-the 19th century historic village.